 The circle indicate the time we are discussing in this section

 After the Onin-no-Ran, Kyoto was in a devastating condition.
-Distinguished swordsmiths in Kyoto area were almost all gone.
+Distinguished swordsmiths in the Kyoto area were almost all gone.
 Sengoku Daimyo (warlord or feudal lord) demanded a large number of swords from nearby.
-Mino and Bizen area were the active sword making places during the Sengoku time.
-It was because the Mino province was located in a convenient place from the area of many feudal lords.
-Also, the Shizu Group from Yamato Den (school) moved to the Mino province.
-Tegai Kaneyoshi from Yamato Den moved to Mino and many swordsmiths from Yamashiro and Yamato area moved to Mino.
+Mino and Bizen areas were the active sword-making places during the Sengoku time.
+It was because the Mino province was located in a convenient location for many feudal lords.
+Also, the Shizu Group from Yamato Den (school) moved to Mino province.
+Tegai Kaneyoshi from Yamato Den moved to Mino, and many swordsmiths from Yamashiro and Yamato areas moved to Mino.
 Thus, Mino could supply the high demand for a large number of swords.
-During this wartime, Samurai demanded a practical sword that do not bend, break and cut well, a very practical sword.
-Together with swordsmiths of Mino area, Bizen Osafune swordsmiths fulfilled the huge demand.
+During this wartime, Samurai demanded a very practical sword that wouldn’t bend or break but cut well.
+Together with swordsmiths in the Mino area, Bizen Osafune swordsmiths fulfilled the high demand also.

-Sugata (姿：shape) —– Shallow curvature, Low Gyo-no-mune, Chu-kissaki with Fukura.
-The width and the thickness are not too wide not too thick.
-Engraving is rare in Mino Den.
-In Bizen Den, the bottom of the Bo-hi (single groove) shows round end (see the last photo) just above the machi area (for machi, see the diagram in 4 Names of parts).
+Sugata (姿：shape) —– Shallow curvature, low Gyo-no-mune, Chu-kissaki with Fukura.
+The width and the thickness are not too wide, not too thick.
+Engraving is rare with the Mino Den swords.
+On the Bizen Den swords, the bottom of the Bo-hi (single groove) shows a round end (see the last photo below) just above the machi area (for machi, see the diagram in 3 Names of parts).

-Mino-Den ——–Mostly nioi.
-Pointed gunome (Sanbon-sugi), O-notare, Yahazu-midare, Hako-midare (box shape), Chu-suguha with Katai-ha.
-See the illustration below.
-Also, Mino Koshi-ba.
-That is Sugu-ha about 1 inch at the bottom, followed by irregular, then the top becomes Chu-suguha).
+Mino Den ——–Mostly Nioi.
+Sanbon-sugi (pointed gunome ), O-notare, Yahazu-midare, Hako-midare (box shape), Chu-suguha with Katai-ha.
+See the drawings below.
+Also, Mino Koshi-ba appeared.
+Mino Koshi-ba: about 1-inch Sugu-ha at the bottom, followed by irregular hamon, then Chu-suguha at the top.

-Bizen-Den ———-Mostly nioi.
+Bizen-Den ———-Mostly Nioi.
 Wide tempered line.
 Koshi-hiraita-midare.
-See the illustration below.
+See the drawings below.